stellarbeing22/AutoFlowWellCap-FlowSmarter/README.md

 To set up the **Smart IoT Autoflow Well Cap and Management System**, follow the steps below:

-1. **Install Pressure Transducer**: Attach the pressure transducer to the artesian well to continuously measure the water pressure.
+1. **Install AutoFlow Well Cap**: Place our cap to the artesian well to continuously measure the water pressure.
 2. **Connect to IoT Platform**: Integrate the system with an IoT platform to enable real-time monitoring and automatic flow adjustments.
 3. **Configure Flow Control Mechanism**: Ensure the automatic flow control valves are in place to regulate water flow based on pressure readings.